“Rarely have I come across as talented and noteworthy a person as Rachel DeShon” – Marvin Hamlisch

-With a voice that has been called “undeniably fantastic” (Seattle Fine Arts Examiner), Seattle native Rachel DeShon has performed both nationally and internationally.
+With a voice that has been called “undeniably fantastic” (Seattle Fine Arts Examiner), Rachel DeShon has performed both nationally and internationally.
 The 2001 winner of Marvin Hamlisch’s Search for a Star competition with the Seattle Symphony, DeShon was since seen as a guest artist with his national symphony tour.
-Additional performance highlights include the Boston POPS! under the direction of Keith Lockhart at Boston’s Symphony Hall, Seattle Symphony Pops, Pittsburgh Symphony Pops, 5th Avenue Theatre, Elgin Symphony Orchestra, Federal Way Symphony, Bainbridge Symphony and the Charming Vietnam Gala at Singapore’s Esplanade Concert Hall.
+Additional performance highlights include the Boston POPS! under the direction of Keith Lockhart at Boston’s Symphony Hall, Seattle Symphony Pops, Pittsburgh Symphony Pops, 5th Avenue Theatre, North Carolina Symphony Orchestra, Elgin Symphony Orchestra, Auburn Symphony Orchestra, Federal Way Symphony, Bainbridge Symphony and the Singapore’s Esplanade Concert Hall.

 She is the co-founder and director of The Moore Artist Collective, a non-profit Imaginative Arts Development Production Company powered by Shunpike.
 The Moore Artist Collective is committed to the creation of new works that directly address challenges experienced by young people and their families.
 In spring of 2013 she debuted her creation of In Recital with the late pianist, composer Norman Durkee at PONCHO Concert Hall at Cornish College of the Arts.
-Currently, she is working in collaboration with award winning Toronto playwright and director Robert Morgan and pianist/composer Avi Lasser, creating I AM AN OPERA.
+Currently, she is working in collaboration with award winning Toronto playwright and director Robert Morgan and pianist/composer Avi Lasser, creating I AM an Opera.
 I AM is a solo opera for young people and their families.
-This February, she will attend an Artist in Residency at the Banff Centre for the Arts for continued production development.
-In November of 2018 the first version of I AM AN OPERA will be produced by the Amy Ferguson Institute in Nelson, BC.
-I AM AN OPERA becomes an extraordinary tribute to one young girl’s quite ordinary capacity to triumph.
+This last February, she was an Artist in Residency at the Banff Centre for the Arts for continued production development as well as being awarded two Canada Council of the Arts grants for the support of this work.
+I AM an Opera becomes an extraordinary tribute to one young girl’s quite ordinary capacity to triumph.

 Rachel is a recurring cast member with Teatro ZinZanni, deemed “Seattle’s Littlest Diva” by the Seattle Fine Arts Examiner.
-She has performed in Seattle and San Francisco with Ann Wilson, Joan Baez, Thelma Houston, Norman Durkee, Lilianne Montevecchi and circus performers from around the world.
+She has performed in Seattle and San Francisco with Ann Wilson, Joan Baez, Thelma Houston, Frank Ferrante and the late Norman Durkee and Lilianne Montevecchi.

-She made her debut with the Seattle Men’s Chorus in their Legacy concert series, featuring the two critically acclaimed works, ‘Tyler’s Suite’ and ‘I Am Harvey Milk’, appearing with Andrew Lippa as Harvey Milk.
+She made her debut with the Seattle Men’s Chorus in their Legacy concert series, featuring the two critically acclaimed works, ‘I Am Harvey Milk’ and ‘Tyler’s Suite’, appearing with Andrew Lippa as Harvey Milk.

 Rachel premiered Seattle Opera’s production of Our Earth, a cycle of operas created for children, performed in partnership with the Seattle Youth Symphony Orchestra and Seattle Opera’s Children’s Chorus.